 While the study results confirm previous findings, the researchers' message is new that the type of olive oil used in cardiovascular health studies is a very important variable.

-A new study from the Yale-Griffin Prevention Center at Yale University found that consuming extra virgin olive oil high in polyphenols improved endothelial function in adults at risk for type 2 diabetes, while the oil refined olive oil no.
+from the Yale-Griffin Prevention Center at Yale University found that consuming extra virgin olive oil high in polyphenols improved endothelial function in adults at risk for type 2 diabetes, while the oil refined olive oil no.

 Endothelial function is a measure of how well blood vessels expand when blood flows through them and is an independent predictor for cardiovascular disease.